DataWranglerPro/quartz/content/Other Interests/Business/CAOS_method.md

 A process to validate an idea, to generate demand first, and then generate supply.
+The idea is to conduct tests of 30/150 samples for each of the 4 acronyms.
+Keep testing until you find the right thing to sell, the right audience to sell to, the right offer, the right price, etc. Once you solved the puzzle, you stop testing and repeat the same process.

 - C - Concept
 	- Making sure the idea is a good concept
 - A - Audience
-	- Building an audience
+	- Building an audience.
+Who is this service/product for?
 - O - Offer
 	- Presenting them with multiple offers to see what they like
 - S - Sale